- Monkeypox is a rare disease that occurs primarily in remote parts of Central and West Africa, near tropical rainforests.

 The virus was first identified in the State Serum Institute in Copenhagen, Denmark, in 1958 during an investigation into a pox-like disease among monkeys.

-Infections of index cases result from direct contact with the blood, bodily fluids, or rashes of infected animals.
-In Africa, human infections have been documented through the handling of infected monkeys, Gambian rats or squirrels.
+Infection of index cases results from direct contact with the blood, bodily fluids, or cutaneous or mucosal lesions of infected animals.
+In Africa human infections have been documented through the handling of infected monkeys, Gambian giant rats and squirrels, with rodents being the major reservoir of the virus.
+Eating inadequately cooked meat of infected animals is a possible risk factor.

-Secondary transmission is human-to-human, resulting from close contact with infected respiratory tract excretions, with the skin lesions of an infected person or with recently contaminated objects.
-Transmission via droplet respiratory particles has also been documented.
+Secondary, or human-to-human, transmission can result from close contact with infected respiratory tract secretions, skin lesions of an infected person or objects recently contaminated by patient fluids or lesion materials.
+Transmission occurs primarily via droplet respiratory particles usually requiring prolonged face-to-face contact, which puts household members of active cases at greater risk of infection.
 Transmission can also occur by inoculation or via the placenta (congenital monkeypox).
-There is no evidence to date that person-to-person transmission alone can sustain monkeypox in the human population.
+There is no evidence, to date, that person-to-person transmission alone can sustain monkeypox infections in the human population.

 Signs and symptoms

-The incubation period (interval from infection to onset of symptoms) of monkeypox varies from 6 to 16 days.
+The incubation period (interval from infection to onset of symptoms) of monkeypox is usually from 6 to 16 days but can range from 5 to 21 days.

 The infection can be divided into two periods: